MLeggiero/thermal_obj_analysis/README.md

      along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 We hope this software proves beneficial to your research.
-While not required by the license, if you use this software in your research, we hope you will consider citing the original article associated with the
+While not required by the license, if you use this software in your research, we hope you will consider citing the original article associated with the software:
-software:

 <Include full reference to article here>

    Thank you!  :)

------ SOFTWARE GUIDE -----
+**----- SOFTWARE GUIDE -----**

-*Important background information on OBJ file analysis such as the measurements to be made (which are input into the VAMPIRE Tools software) and how these measurements should be preprocessed.
+*Important background information on OBJ file analysis such as the measurements to be made (which are input into the VAMPIRE Tools software) and how these measurements should be preprocessed are detailed in the original article associated with this software (see reference above).
 If more detailed help is needed, you can contact the author at mleggiero@gatech.edu*

-**1. Creating Correct File Directories**
+**1. Installation and Use**

 a.
+The VAMPIRE Tools software can be used as downloaded, and is proven fully functional with MATLAB R2020a.
+To begin, open 'VAMPIRE_Tools.mlapp'.

+b.
+OBJ files (along with associated texture image file) must be stored in the same directory as the VAMPIRE Tools application and other relevant files.
+It is most convienient to store relevant OBJ files in folders within this directory, and copy/paste the OBJ and texture file into the main directory for analysis.
+Then use the file's designated original folder as the output folder when results are generated.

 **2. Operating the Vampire Tools GUI**

 a.